 To begin using PowerMap, navigate to the PowerPack section and click on PowerMap.
 The map will appear, initially it will not show any pins.
 To work with the map, open the panel on the right-hand side of the map that says “Configure” If at any time you’d like to close the PowerMap control panel, simply click on the arrow in the upper right corner.

-The PowerMap control panel has three sections: Legend, Saved Map Definitions, and Saved Map Locations, Select Region/Radius and Actions.
+The PowerMap control panel has three sections: Legend, Saved Map Definitions, Saved Map Locations, Select Region/Radius and Actions.

 If the Legend is empty (as shown in the next screen shot), select an entity to show on the map, thereby adding a row to the legend.
 The next section describes how to edit the legend to show the records you want.